 Really.
 Hold onto your butts, because things are about to get weird.

-Arizona Sen. Jeff Sessions introduced Trump as the nominee before delegate roll call.
+Alabama Sen. Jeff Sessions introduced Trump as the nominee before delegate roll call.

 Introduced by House Speaker Paul Ryan, Sessions called Trump a "singular" leader in a roaring speech that preceded a delegate roll call with an all-but foregone conclusion.